 Where Do We Fly To?

 Black Rock City (BRC) – Where Burning Man takes place.
-It has a private temporary airport set up, but there are no international flights.
+A private temporary airport set up in the desert, but there are no international flights.
 The information for local flights can be found here.

 Reno – The closest major city, about a 2-hour drive from BRC.
 There is an airport here (Reno -Tahoe).
-There are no international flights, but you can easily have connecting flights via other cities across the U.S
+There are no international flights, but you can find connecting flights via other U.S. cities.

 You can rent a car in Reno to drive to BRC, or you may take the Burner Express.